 I've memorized a lot of scripture over my years but like anything, find that it slips away if not rehearsed from time to time.
-Whether you're using the promise pack to memorize one promise from scripture a week along with us or have your own verses to learn (or both!),
+Whether you're using the promise pack to memorize one promise from scripture a week, a Fighter Pack, or have your own verses to learn (or both!), I think this method can work for you.

 ·1 divider-- Daily